Skip to main content

 • “The music also slaps - dynamic, engaging and not repetitive at all.”

-• “I was pleading with him to let me go and that this was all just a misunderstanding but he put his headphones on to ignore me and listen to the terrible soundtrack.”
+• “I was pleading with him to let me go and that this was all just a misunderstanding but he put his headphones on to ignore me and to listen to the terrible soundtrack.”

-• “Although there is that one song that sounds a lot like D:Ream's "Things Will Only Get Better"...”
+• “Although there is that one song that sounds a lot like d:ream's "Things Will Only Get Better"...”

 • “Can we get a soundtrack download?”